paris jackson opens up about sexual abuse, racial identity, depression, and her father’s alleged murder

 Michael Jackson’s only daughter speaks out for the first time about her past traumas and how she overcame them.

 While determined to prove that painful theory at some point in the future, in the meantime she's focusing on the positive.
-Most of her track marks are now hidden by her beautiful tattoos, she's in a loving relationship and she's recently turned her attention to the fashion industry, having just made an appearance at Riccardo Tisci's Givenchy couture show and sitting frow at Dior Homme.
-There's even rumours of a Chanel collaboration in the pipeline.
-She's also got her sights set on Hollywood, and there's talk of an upcoming role in Lee Daniels' Fox show, Star.
-With the world at her feet, I'm sure we can expect great things from this one.
+Most of her track marks are now hidden by her beautiful tattoos, she's in a loving relationship, and she's recently turned her attention to the fashion industry, having just made an appearance at Riccardo Tisci's Givenchy couture show and sitting frow at Dior Homme.
+There's even rumors of a Chanel collaboration in the pipeline.
+She's also got her sights set on Hollywood, and there's talk of an upcoming role on Lee Daniels' Fox show, Star.
+With the world at her feet, we're sure we can expect great things from this one.

 Text Tish Weinstock